programphara0h/programphara0h/README.md

 ### ⚡About Me
-I am Rex, an aspiring Backend Developer.
-I'm a high school graduate and currently learning backend development from scratch.
+I am Rex, an aspiring Backend Developer which focused on Python, SQL, APIs, and software engineering fundamentals.

+Using this GitHub to document my learning journey, build projects, and track my progress one step at a time.

 ---